Stephen-Gates/report-gallery/docs/cost/business-capability-cost-report.md

 ## Settings

-This report may be displayed as a chart or a table.
+Display this report as a chart or table.
 The table view cannot show the annual costs as they are stored on the Application - IT Component relationship.

-## View

-This report can be viewed as a report or a table.

 ![Business Capability Cost table](/assets/images/cost-business-capability-table.png)

 *Business Capability Cost table.*

+## View

+None.

 ## Filters

-Filters can be used to focus on the required areas and timeframes
+Use Filters to focus on the required areas and timeframes.

 <!--
 ## Editing